SingularityIndonesia/AndroidCodebase/README.md

 This codebase provides tools that is necessary to use in android development process.
 This codebase is free to use and distribute under MIT licence.

+# Why Using Singularity Codebase
+- No Abstraction (Every body hates abstraction).
+- Everything function.
+We provide functions not classes to simplify.
+Don't bother to make classes.
+- Everything lazy.
+We provide builder functions as lazy, so you can use it with `by` keywords and initiate it lazily.
+- Builder Pattern and Strategy Pattern (every body loves them).
+- We are targeting MVI and state automation with minimum lines of codes.
+You can still using MVVM and it's hightly recomended to combine it with MVI to get the maximum benefit.

 # Implementation
 ```groovy
 allprojects {